ansisme/modern_bank_website/README.md

 A modern Bank or Business website.
-The website is created using Tailwind CSS, Vite with React JS, It is fully responsive on any mobile/desktop device.
-Can be used as a template for professional business websites Here are a few sceenshots:
+The website is created using Tailwind CSS, Vite with React JS.
+Fully responsive to any device.
+Can be used as a template for professional business websites.
+Here are a few sceenshots: